-- 1. Completed Volunteer Application with references - 2.
+- 1. Completed Volunteer Application with references.
+(Available at wccaeagles.org under the Student Life and Parent Involvement tabs.) - 2.
 Signed Volunteer Code of Conduct - 3.
 Current negative tuberculosis test - 4.
 Any official government or state issued identification with photograph (i.e. driver's license, passport, visa, military ID, etc.) - 5.
-Volunteer ID badge (provided by the school) - 6.
-Live Scan background check (state and federal fingerprint clearance) - 7.
-Please note that volunteers who would like to drive on school-sponsored events must also annually complete the Volunteer Driver Application and must provide a copy of their driver's license and current proof of vehicle insurance.
+Live Scan background check (state and federal fingerprint clearance; \$47 DOJ fee and FBI fee paid by the volunteer, \$25 rolling fee paid by the school) - 6.
+Beginning October 15, 2021, volunteers must EITHER submit proof of COVID vaccination OR undergo testing.
+Please see FAQ's for more information. - 7.
+Please note that volunteers who would like to drive on school-sponsored events must also annually complete the Volunteer Driver Application and must provide a copy of their driver's license, current proof of vehicle insurance, and a copy of current registration.